-- Florida Atlantic University (Boca Raton, FL) - Florida International University (Miami, FL) - ▶ Kent State University at Kent (Kent, OH) - ▶ Old Dominion University (Norfolk, VA) - Portland State University (Portland, OR) - ▶ The University of Texas at Arlington (Arlington, TX) - ▶ The University of Texas at San Antonio (San Antonio, TX) - ▶ University of Colorado Denver (Denver, CO) - ▶ University of Louisville (Louisville, KY) - ▶ University of Massachusetts-Lowell (Lowell, MA) - ▶ University of Nevada-Las Vegas (Las Vegas, NV) - ▶ University of New Mexico-Main Campus (Albuquerque, NM) - ▶ University of Rhode Island (Kingston, RI) - ▶ University of Toledo (Toledo, OH) - ▶ University of Wisconsin-Milwaukee (Milwaukee, WI) - ▶ Virginia Commonwealth University (Richmond, VA) - ▶ Western Michigan University (Kalamazoo, MI)
+- Florida Atlantic University (Boca Raton, FL) - Florida International University (Miami, FL) - Kent State University at Kent (Kent, OH) - Old Dominion University (Norfolk, VA) - Portland State University (Portland, OR) - The University of Texas at Arlington (Arlington, TX) - The University of Texas at San Antonio (San Antonio, TX) - University of Colorado Denver (Denver, CO) - University of Louisville (Louisville, KY) - University of Massachusetts-Lowell (Lowell, MA) - University of Nevada-Las Vegas (Las Vegas, NV) - University of New Mexico-Main Campus (Albuquerque, NM) - University of Rhode Island (Kingston, RI) - University of Toledo (Toledo, OH) - University of Wisconsin-Milwaukee (Milwaukee, WI) - Virginia Commonwealth University (Richmond, VA) - ▶ Western Michigan University (Kalamazoo, MI)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2012
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2013

-NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
-Median values for the comparison group will not add to 100 percent.
-See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+Median values for the comparison group will not add to 100%.
+See "Use of Median Values for Comparison Group" for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2011-12), total FTE enrollment (2011-12), and full- and part-time fall enrollment (Fall 2012)
+Unduplicated 12-month headcount of all students and of undergraduate students (2012-13), total FTE enrollment (2012-13), and full- and part-time fall enrollment (Fall 2013)

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and full-and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
-N is the number of institutions in the comparison group.
+NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, 12-month Enrollment component and Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, 12-month Enrollment component and Spring 2014, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2011-12
+Number of degrees awarded, by level: 2012-13

-Methodology Notes.
+NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, Completions component.